Lifetime Disability Pension FAQs

 Should I Hire an L&I Attorney?

-Here is a good way to decide if you should hire an L&I attorney.
-A lawyer is best used as a guide who gets you there, and who helps from start to finish.
+Here is an excellent way to decide whether to hire an L&I attorney.
+A lawyer is best used as a guide who gets you there and helps from start to finish.
 Could your L&I claim benefit from a guide?
-You don’t need a guide for a walk in the park .
-You need a guide to cross the Okepanoke Swamp.
+You don’t need a guide for a walk in the park.
+It would be best to have a guide to cross the Okefenokee Swamp.
 What does your claim feel like, a park or a swamp?

 Pension Claim Examples

-- Claim goes smoothly.
-Medical care on the right track?
-Have good facts?
+• The claim goes smoothly.
+Is medical care on the right track?
+Do you have good facts?
 Has your doctor told L&I you will never work again because of your job injuries?
-Is your doctor is strong and not afraid of L&I?
-If so and you are brave, you could try to DIY.
+Is your doctor strong and not afraid of L&I?
+If so, and you are brave, you could try to DIY.

-- Claim problems?
+• Claim problems?
 Tough medical situation?
 Unhelpful vocational counselor?
 Bad IME report?
-Is your doctor unwilling to stand up to L&I?
-Claims manager not on your side?
-If so don’t pretend everything is OK.
+Is your doctor unwilling to stand up to L&I, or is the claims manager not on your side?
+If so, don’t pretend everything is OK.
 It is not.
 Talk to an L&I lawyer and see if they have advice for you and if he or she is willing to help with your case.

 L&I Pension Attorney Fees

-I am Chris Sharpe.
-I wrote this page and this website.
-I have counseled thousands of injured workers about their L&I claims.
-I have helped many of them get their lifetime pension.
+We have counseled thousands of injured workers about their L&I claims and helped many get their lifetime pensions.

 We charge 15% of ongoing pension payments if we get a pension for you.
-Our firm is glad to offer you a free strategy session – no charge.
-We’ll talk to you about your case and your chances so that your decision about trying to get a pension and a lawyer is easier.
+Our firm is glad to offer you a free strategy session at no charge.
+We’ll talk to you about your case and your chances.

 Spousal Pension

-- If you are not married on the day your pension is granted, you cannot later marry and pass on your pension.
+• If you are not married on the day your pension is granted, you cannot marry and pass on your pension later.

-- If you are not married before a pension is granted, but are living with a partner or otherwise firmly paired up, you should consider getting married if you want your partner to benefit from your pension.
-This is good estate planning so long as you are willing to reduce your rate now to get a pension which will last for both of your lives.
+• If you are not married before a pension is granted but are living with a partner or otherwise firmly paired up, you should consider getting married if you want your partner to benefit from your pension.
+This is good estate planning so long as you are willing to reduce your rate now to get a pension that will last for both of your lives.

 Children’s Pension

 If you are single with children on the date your pension is granted, you have the option to pass your pension on to your children.
-Most children can only receive this pension until they are 18, or 23 if in school full time.
+Most children can only receive this pension until they are 18 or 23 if they are in school full time.
 Totally disabled children can continue to receive a pension so long as they remain in that disabled status.

-What is an Option 2 and Option 3 Pension?
+What is an Option 2 or an Option 3 Pension?

-These pensions are simply the pre-planned continuance of a regular L&I pension after the workers death.
-Payments are to a spouse or to a child.
-This is planning for your family’s future, get it right.
+These pensions are simply the pre-planned continuation of a regular L&I pension after the worker’s death.
+Payments are made to a spouse or a child.
+This is planning for your family’s future; get it right.
 At pension award time, the worker is given the three pension options.

-- Option 1 – the workers pension ends with his or her death (unless the death is the result of either the job injury or occupational disease).
+1. Option 1 – the worker’s pension ends with his or her death (unless the death is the result of either a job injury or occupational disease).

-- Option 2 – for a reduced pension rate, the pension will pass on to the eligible surviving spouse or an eligible child.
+2. Option 2: For a reduced pension rate, the pension will pass on to the eligible surviving spouse or an eligible child.

-- The reduced rate of these pension options apply only if and when the workers death is unrelated to the accepted injury caused medical conditions.
+4. The reduced rate of these pension options applies only if and when the worker’s death is unrelated to the accepted injury-caused medical conditions.
 If the death is causally related to the job, see Widows Pension below for a better pension rate.

 Can I get Both PPD Settlement Money and an L&I Pension For the Same Claim?

 The general rule is no, you cannot get both PPD and a pension for the same claim.
 However, if you are awarded a PPD settlement you can appeal that decision.
 How To Disagree With An L&I Decision.
-If you later win a pension, you can pay the settlement back and keep the much more valuable pension.
-There are some exceptions to the general rule per RCW.51.32.060(4).
+If you later win a pension, you can repay the settlement and keep the much more valuable pension.
+Some exceptions to the general rule per RCW.51.32.060(4) exist.

 Job Training, L&I Pensions, and Permanent Total Disability (PTD).

 L&I pensions are for injured workers who can never work again.
 L&I pensioners are permanently totally disabled.
-Successfully completing vocational training is evidence you can work, so maybe no pension.
-Sincerely attempting job training and failing still allows for and actually encourages the award of a pension.
+Successfully completing vocational training is evidence that you can work, so maybe there is no pension.
+Sincerely attempting job training and failing still allows for and encourages the award of a pension.

 What if I Return to Work While Receiving a Washington State L&I Pension?